GwenBritton/Linux-The_File_System/.guides/content/Relative-paths-b21d.md

 ### What is more suitable?

-Well, it depends.
-Take a look at the terminal, we are currently on the `nested-level-3/` directory.
+Assuming that we are currently on the `nested-level-3/` directory.
 What if we want to _change directories_ back to the `~/workspace` directory?

 __Using a relative path:__